 A sage of pop culture and a masterful narrative painter, artist Kevin Peddicord takes us on a journey through the genres of cinema and music with the skills of a storyteller.

-Kevin Peddicord was a fervent youth, constantly drawing, looking at art to emulate, and teaching himself new skills.
-Despite a lack of technical expertise among his teachers to advance him further in the arts at a young age, Kevin pursued his passions for art independently.
-He studied the design and figurative styles found in comics and dove deep into the study of subjects and styles that interested him.
+Kevin Peddicord was a inquisitive youth, constantly drawing, looking at art to emulate, and teaching himself new skills.
+Kevin pursued his passions for art independently, studying the design and figurative styles found in comics and he dove deep into the study of subjects and styles that interested him.
 Strongly influenced by other artists, Kevin studied copies of the work of artists such as Frank Frazetta, the 1960s father of fantasy art and illustration, and Gene Colan whose work he emulated for its’ composition, style, and cinematic quality.

 Post college, Kevin flourished in a career in commercial art.
 He worked for various agencies and honed his chops at commercial illustration, learning a variety of media techniques from ad design to animation drawn by hand, frame by frame.
 Among his many contracts, he created art for the U.S. Army, the Carolina Hurricanes, wrestler Randy Savage, Major League Baseball Hall of Fame player Eddie Murray, and the Durham Bulls.
 Eventually, Kevin would come to fruition on his own unique abilities and personal interests and his desire to show the world a humorous side as a narrative storyteller and sage of pop culture.